top of page

 Moreover, demons came out of many people, shouting, “You are the Son of God!”
 But he rebuked them and would not allow them to speak, because they knew he was the Messiah....
 “I must proclaim the good news of the kingdom of God to the other towns also, because that is why I was sent.”
 Luke 4: 31-37, 43

-One of my favorite miracles is the exquisite story of a nameless Syrian gentile woman.
+One of my favorite miracles is the exquisite story of a nameless Syrian or Canaanite gentile woman.
 She comes to Jesus, a mere son of man, and begs him to heal her daughter.
 This mother is so desperate.
 Every moment of her existence is spent in terror.
 Her daughter is possessed by a demon.
 A mother’s fear for her child’s life is enormous.
 I have great empathy for this unnamed mother.
 Like her, I would have done anything to save my child.
 I wish I could have physically fallen at the feet of Christ as she did and begged the incarnate God for a miracle.
 I wish I could have had a face to face encounter with the Son of God:

 A Canaanite woman from that vicinity came to him, crying out, “Lord, Son of David, have mercy on me!
 My daughter is demon-possessed and suffering terribly.”
 Jesus did not answer a word.
 So his disciples came to him and urged him, “Send her away, for she keeps crying out after us.”
 He answered, “I was sent only to the lost sheep of Israel.”
 The woman came and knelt before him.
 “Lord, help me!” she said.
 He replied, “It is not right to take the children’s bread and toss it to the dogs.”
 “Yes it is, Lord,” she said.
 “Even the dogs eat the crumbs that fall from their master’s table.”
 Then Jesus said to her, “Woman, you have great faith!
 Your request is granted.”
 And her daughter was healed at that moment.
 Matthew 15: 22-28